JBrooklyn/GibbsFreeEnergy/README.md

 This repo is for testing purposes ONLY!
-For now that it is, once i learn something cool enough to match this repo name, i will replace it.
+For now that it is, once I learn something cool enough to match this repo name, I will replace it.